St. Louis Cardinals at Miami Marlins game preview

 BOTTOM LINE

+St. Louis heads into the matchup after a strong showing by Dakota Hudson.
+Hudson pitched seven innings, surrendering one run on four hits with six strikeouts against Miami.

-The Marlins are 11-22 on their home turf.
-Miami has hit 48 home runs this season, the lowest total in the National League.
-Jorge Alfaro leads the team with nine, averaging one every 19.8 at-bats.
+The Marlins are 11-23 in home games.
+Miami has hit 48 home runs this season, last in the National League.
+Jorge Alfaro leads the club with nine, averaging one every 20.1 at-bats.

-The Cardinals are 12-19 on the road.
-St. Louis has hit 79 home runs as a team this season.
-Marcell Ozuna leads the club with 17, averaging one every 13.8 at-bats.
+The Cardinals are 13-19 on the road.
+The St. Louis offense has compiled a .247 batting average as a team this season, Jose Martinez leads the team with a mark of .288.
+The Cardinals won the last meeting 7-1.
+Dakota Hudson earned his fifth victory and Marcell Ozuna went 2-for-5 with a home run and an RBI for St. Louis.
+Elieser Hernandez registered his first loss for Miami.

 TOP PERFORMERS

-Starlin Castro leads the Marlins with 27 RBIs and is batting .225.
-Alfaro is 7-for-27 with two doubles, a home run and seven RBIs over the last 10 games for Miami.
+Brian Anderson leads the Marlins with 19 extra base hits and is slugging .377.
+Starlin Castro is 9-for-43 with three doubles, a home run and 10 RBIs over the last 10 games for Miami.

-Ozuna leads the Cardinals with 30 extra base hits and is slugging .536.
-Matt Carpenter is 8-for-29 with two home runs and five RBIs over the last 10 games for St. Louis.
+Ozuna leads the Cardinals with 31 extra base hits and is batting .267.
+Harrison Bader is 6-for-30 with two doubles, a triple, two home runs and five RBIs over the last 10 games for St. Louis.

 LAST 10 GAMES